rachsmithcodes/rachsmith.com/src/content/notes/mnnm-12.md

 February is always the month of getting settled back in to the school routine, and so it flies past and yet feels like nothing much happened?

 **My experiment of avoiding too much sugar** has largely been a success.
 I've been feeling much more stable mood and mental health wise.
 I feel like the final disruptive dopamine-chasing behaviour to be conquered is consuming too much shit on my phone.
-I've dabbled with strings of [no input days](/no-inputs-day/) but always and up back on a binge.
+I've dabbled with strings of [no input days](/no-inputs-day/) but always end up back on a binge.
 This is like, the final boss in my unhealthy coping mechanisms.

 **My kid loves school**.
 He's in his third year now and I often reflect on how lucky we are this is the case.
 I was an absolute frother for primary school: give me all the gold stars, I'll show you what a good student I can be.
 Our oldest is exactly the same and it makes sending him off so easy.
 Shoutout to parents who have to deal with morning battles or the stressful all-out school refusal.